michellewehr/homeroom/README.md

 ## Licensing

-This application is operating under the `MIT` license.
+This application is not operating under a license.

 ## About